Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols

 Accordingly, the threat is not merely that an adversary may identify an infected individual, but that they may also trace them over a large geographic scale for a 24 hour period.

 The \cite{applegoogle} protocol requires public health authorities set a minimum threshold for time spent together for an encounter to the counted, this value must be greater than 5 minutes.
-A user must be in contact for at least 5 minutes for a match to be registered and no further data is logged beyond 30 minutes of exposure.
 It is important to note that an adversary can passively collect RPIs without any need to have due regard for the minimum exposure threshold.